|FREE TRIAL||TRY NOW|

 You can try Philo for free for a week before settling on a month to month bill.

 What is Philo?

 For those unfamiliar with the service, Philo is one of many cable live-streaming services that works straight from your internet browser or a myriad of your favorite streaming devices.
 A handful of the 45 channels available on the most basic Philo package includes A&E, IFC, ID, Lifetime, MTV, VH1, Nickelodeon, Food Network, Comedy Central, TLC, Discovery, History Channel, and BBC America.
 There’s a significant lack of sports and local news channels, but the savings are worth it if you’re a fan of reality and cable television.
 You will also gain instant access to on-demand episodes of your favorite shows like Street Outlaws, Killing Eve, Portlandia, Better Call Saul, and Surviving R. Kelly.

 How much does Philo cost?

-After the free trial is over, Philo costs $16 per month.
-It costs $20 if you upgrade to the 58-channel package which comes with deep cable cuts like BET Her, Cooking Channel, Logo, and Nicktoons.
+After the free trial is over, Philo costs $20 per month with deep cable cuts like BET Her, Cooking Channel, Logo, and Nicktoons.
 Most other live streaming services cost upward of $40, so even when the free trial is over, Philo is by far the best bang for your buck.